-This Easy Lemon Drizzle Cake with lemon curd is light, moist, extremely lemony and impossible to resist!
+This Easy Lemon Drizzle Cake is light, moist, extremely lemony and impossible to resist!
 It really is the best lemon drizzle cake I’ve ever tried!

 Lemon drizzle is one of my all time favourite cakes.

 There is just something about that crunchy sugar lemony topping that I find completely irresistible.
 Even more so than chocolate cake.
 Yes, I really did just say that!

 When I discovered I didn’t even have my lemon drizzle cake recipe on my blog, I knew I had to sort that out immediately.
 Shocking behaviour!